-Looking further ahead we are planning a local event in Brighton as part of CoMA’s Contemporary Music for All Festival on 7–8 March 2020 (see Upcoming Events below).
+Looking further ahead we are planning a participatory event in Brighton as part of CoMA’s Contemporary Music for All Festival on 7–8 March 2020 (again, see Upcoming Events).

 We’re also delighted to have had an invitation for CoMA Sussex members to take part in Rachel Fryer’s project ‘Variations down the line’ (successfully crowdfunded here): five composers will be commissioned to make 21st-century responses to the chords and bass line of Bach’s Goldberg Variations which it’s planned will be performed in a rural festivals tour of Sussex and Kent, with our members involved in presenting these new variations to a wider public in workshops.

 We’ll be rehearsing on the following Sundays at 2:30 p.m. in the Recital Room in Falmer House (near the Students’ Union Shop) at the University of Sussex.
 See here for directions to the University.